zhlint-project/zhlint/docs/design.md

 **Parsing options**

 - `noSinglePair: true | undefined = true`: with this option on, the parser will report if there is any unpaired quotes or brackets.
+- Additionally, there is no option for that, however, for a better analysis further, the parser will treat single quotes as a letter when it's between English letters without spaces (_as a shorthand_) e.g. `what's up`.

 **Simplified token types**